Stuffed Pork Tenderloin with Sage Dressing Recipe is made easy.

 Add pork chops and sear on both sides, quickly until lightly browned.

-(I like to use the Granny Smith apples because of their strong apple and tart flavor.)
+I like to use Granny Smith apples because of their strong, tart apple flavor.

 NOTE: This Apple Dressing can also be used for the stuffing in the Stuffed Pork Tenderloin recipe.

-Use either stuffing recipe for stuffing a baked chicken or turkey or Roasted Chicken.
+Use either stuffing recipe for stuffing a baked chicken, turkey or Roasted Chicken.